SiddarthaKaleru/Career-Co-Pilot/README.md

 # CAREER CO-POLIT 🤖

-Welcome to the AI Assistant Hub, a powerful Streamlit web application that leverages a multi-agent AI system built with **CrewAI** and powered by the lightning-fast **Groq API**.
+Welcome to the Career Co-Polit, a powerful Streamlit web application that leverages a multi-agent AI system built with **CrewAI** and powered by the lightning-fast **Groq API**.
 This hub provides a suite of intelligent tools designed to streamline complex tasks, starting with an expert-level resume analysis system.

 ## Features

-The AI Assistant Hub currently offers two primary tools:
+The Career Co-Polit currently offers two primary tools:

 ### 1\.
 ATS Resume Expert 📄🔍